Used EVs are the Bargain of the Decade

 The reason is simple: EVs depreciate very rapidly - many people see an electric car as a tech purchase, so they upgrade frequently.
 Also, there's still uncertainty surrounding electric cars.
 There's nothing really uncertain about electric cars, but in many shoppers' minds, an EV is a big question mark.
 Besides, how many people do you know who have a 10-year-old phone?
 Not many; most people upgrade tech every few years.

 For an even better deal (although at a higher price), look for a used luxury EV.
 Luxury things already depreciate quickly.
 Now add the electric vehicle formula to that, and you get incredible deals.
 50 or even 60 percent off the new car price is common.
-Plus, many electric cars have low miles, often used for driving around town or for short commutes.
+Plus, many electric cars have low miles, as they are often used for driving around town or for short commutes.
 The average EV buyer is not using their electric car for road trips.

 If you can make the charging work for you (80 percent of EV owners charge at home), then a used electric car is an incredible bargain.